Monitor Your Health Near Existing Kahuku Wind Farm:

 Did you leave your home or workplace to seek relief from one or more of these sensations: Yes/No

-Note to All Residents: Please monitor your blood pressure at home and if you detect high blood pressure, please ask your doctor to confirm it with 24-hour blood pressure monitoring when the wind turbines are on.
+High Blood Pressure Note to All Residents: Please monitor your blood pressure at home and if you detect high blood pressure, please ask your doctor to confirm it with 24-hour at-home blood pressure monitoring when the wind turbines are on.

-April – November Turbines are required to be off at night to protect bats when wind speed is less than 5 meters/second (11 mph) – Starting December 1, the turbines can be on all night even at the low wind speeds.
+Night turbine shut down to slightly reduce kills of endangered bats: April – November, turbines are required to be off at night to protect bats when wind speed is less than 5 meters/second (11 mph) (which has been just a few hours this year).
+Starting December 1, the turbines can be on all night even at the low wind speeds.
+(I notice this wind speed shutdown for the bats almost never affects the Kahuku turbines – they are unrelenting, on all the time because it’s windier there – versus Kawailoa turbines are off many nights because wind speed is lower there/they meet the shutdown wind speed often).
 Low-frequency sound increases with wind turbine power output (power output increases with increasing wind speed).
-The best weather station to assess wind speed at both wind farms is the weather station at the James Campbell National Wildlife Refuge by clicking Daily Summary (and viewing the current and previous day) at: https://raws.dri.edu/cgi-bin/rawMAIN.pl?hiHKII
+The best weather station to assess wind speed at both wind farms is the weather station at the James Campbell National Wildlife Refuge by clicking Daily Summary (and viewing the current and previous day) at either Mesowest, Kii weather station or https://raws.dri.edu/cgi-bin/rawMAIN.pl?hiHKII

 If you find the current wind turbines have affected your health, send confidential health information to: firstname.lastname@example.org